Sam-Rowe/justaddapicnic.com/_posts/2018-01-02-guildhall_museum.markdown

 #### Close by
 If you wish to indulge in more local culture [Rochester Cathederal](https://justaddapicnic.com/indoors/kent/cathedral/2018/02/21/rochester-cathedral.html) is also free to enter and a joy to explore.

 If your little ones require room to run around and burn off some energy there is a small playground on the banks of the River Medway at the foot of the castle on the [Esplande](https://justaddapicnic.com/outdoors/kent/park/2018/05/08/rochester-esplanade.html).
-Follow the High Street towards Rochester Bridge and proceed to walk along the Esplande.

 [Rochester Castle](http://www.english-heritage.org.uk/visit/places/rochester-castle/), an English Heritage Site, is only a 5 minute walk from the museum.
 The castle grounds are free to enter and a lovely spot to enjoy your picnic and run around.
 Please see the [English Heritage website](http://www.english-heritage.org.uk/visit/places/rochester-castle/) for details about entry to the castle.
 There is a set of public toilets available here, but there is no baby changing facilities.
 You can use the toilets at the musuem, or those opposite the Corn Exchange, see the [Medway Council website](http://www.medway.gov.uk/information/findmynearest.aspx?stype=36) for more details.

 Along the High Street you will also find the [Rochester Visitors Center](https://www.visitmedway.org/getting-here/visitor-information-centre/) which also houses the [Huguenot Museum](http://huguenotmuseum.org/).

+[Jackson's Field]() and [Victoria Garden's](/outdoors/kent/park/2018/09/17/victoria-gardens.html) are approximately 1 mile away if you walk towards Chatham.
+Both offer lovely green spaces and children's play equipment.

 [Baty's Marsh and Borstal Recreation Ground](https://justaddapicnic.com/outdoors/kent/park/2018/07/17/batys-marsh-borstal-rec.html) is 1.5 miles from the museum and offers a lovely open green space to play in.